isotopp/isotopp.github.io/_posts/2020-09-23-mylogin-cnf.md

 will create a new mylogin, or amend an existing one, and define a login path named `test`.
 It will take the host and the username on the command line, but you cannot specify the password easily - it has to be typed in.

-This makes provisioning hard.
+This makes provisioning hard - templating this in Ansible is not easy and dancing around with `expect` and friends is just silly.

 ## Working around this

-A small [Python Program](https://github.com/isotopp/mysql-config-coder) based on a much older [article and PHP program](http://mysqldump.azundris.com/archives/104-.mylogin.cnf-password-recovery.html) of minechanges that.
+A small [Python Program](https://github.com/isotopp/mysql-config-coder) based on a much older [article and PHP program](http://mysqldump.azundris.com/archives/104-.mylogin.cnf-password-recovery.html) of mine changes that.

 It can decode and encode mylogin files, opening them up to Ansible templating.
 Just provision a valid mylogin file in plain text, encode it and delete the plain text original file.